AlhaidariAziz/redo_NAViEPI/README.md

 # The re-implementation of this code includes 2 mini forked modification as below:
 1. The hyper parameters are exposed in \Scripts\reco_V02.py
-2. The Coil-wise forwarder model implementation has been forked to (Sigpy.mri.App.HighDimensionalRecon) with parameter "coil_batch_size" being defined.
+2. The Coil-wise forwarder model implementation has been forked to (Sigpy.mri.App.HighDimensionalRecon) with parameter "coil_batch_size" being defined.</br>
 The upper two mods can be found in \Scripts\Augmented, you need to rename and repalce them with the original.